bigcommerce/point-of-sale-foundation/README.md

 ## Getting started

-Head to the [POS Foundation](/api-docs/partner/pos-solutions/foundation-guide) article to begin!
+Head to the [POS Foundation](/api-docs/partner/pos-solutions/foundation-guide) guide to begin!

 ## Key areas of codebase